 Brioche

 Part bread and part pastry, brioche is a French bread classified as a Viennesoirie.
-The bread is enriched with butter, eggs, milk, and a touch of sugar, and has the most amazing rich flavor and airy texture.
+The brioche is enriched with butter, eggs, milk, and a touch of sugar, and has the most amazing rich flavor and airy texture.

 There’s a fair amount of hype around Brioche, and for good reason.
 It’s incredible on its own, torn into bite-sized pieces and maybe spread with a little swipe of butter, but also as an ingredient for other recipes.
 For example, brioche is one of the best breads for Bread Pudding and also for French Toast.
+I’ve also noticed that brioche burger buns have become really popular for hamburgers!

-✅ Adapted from Julia Child and James Peterson – Julia Child and James Peterson are two of the best chefs of all time, and this recipe is adapted from their methods.
+Adapted from Julia Child and James Peterson – Julia Child and James Peterson are two of the best chefs of all time, and this brioche recipe is adapted from their methods.
 It’s a consistent method that produces fluffy and rich loaves, and I provide step by step photos of the process.

 Do you need a stand mixer?

-Mix these ingredients together with a sturdy spatula, and you’ll end up with a very wet and sticky dough:
+Stir the yeast mixture together with a sturdy spatula, and you’ll end up with a very wet and sticky dough:

 This mixture is actually called a sponge.